tushar80078/ecom/README.md

 * Clone the repository to your local machine.
 * Navigate to the project directory and run npm install to install all dependencies.
-* Run npm start to start the application.
+* Run npm run dev to start the application.
 * Open http://localhost:5173 in your browser to view the website.